After-School Academics & Arts

 Education, Independence and Perseverance

-From a character-first foundation, we help children and youth develop an ethic of individual responsibility for their behavior and choices, internalize high personal expectations and exercise rigorous academic and learning skills development.
+From a "character is paramount" foundation, we help children and youth develop an ethic of individual responsibility for their behavior and choices, internalize high personal expectations and exercise rigorous academic and learning skills development.

 In developing their moral and academic capacities, they learn that strength of character, hard work, wiser choices, individual responsibility and a work ethic applied to their studies and their life are the path out of poverty.